Stuck Mojo: Reunion (2014)

 In October 2014, it was announced that the band would be playing a reunion show December 26, 2014, at The Masquerade in Atlanta, the venue they recorded their HVY1 live album.
 This was to be the first time Ward, Bonz, Lowery and Fontsere shared the stage together since 1998.
 The band scheduled two other live reunion shows (Charlotte, North Carolina and Woodstock, Virginia) in early 2015.
-Although the reunion shows were filled with energy and fans relished the reunited line-up, it was reported on Blabbermouth.net that the old lineup was not working out and that Ward and Fontsere would continue on and replace Bonz and Lowery at a later time.
+Although the reunion shows were filled with energy and fans relished the reunited lineup, it was reported on Blabbermouth.net that the old lineup was not working out and that Ward and Fontsere would continue on and replace Bonz and Lowery at a later time.

-Here Come the Infidels and line-up (2016)
+Here Come the Infidels and lineup (2016)

-In March 2016, via a press release Stuck Mojo announced they would be releasing their seventh studio album, Here Come the Infidels, via Pledge Music.
+In March 2016, Stuck Mojo announced they would be releasing their seventh studio album, Here Come the Infidels, via Pledge Music.
 In addition to the new album, Stuck Mojo announced the addition of two new members—vocalist Robby J. Fonts and Bassist Len Sonnier.
 Fonts is a Canadian-born musician while Sonnier hails from Vinton, Louisiana.

 During the summer of 2016, Stuck Mojo released a series of lyric videos leading up to the release of Here Come the Infidels.

-Style
+Musical style

-Stuck Mojo fuses Southern-based heavy metal with hip hop influences, and is considered to be one of the pioneers of rap metal.
+Stuck Mojo fuses Southern-based heavy metal with hip-hop influences, and is considered to be one of the pioneers of rap metal.
 Mark Jenkins of The Washington Post noted that one of the band's songs may indicate conservative views, while other songs may indicate more uniformly distributed hostility.
 Jenkins writes that "the [song] "Crooked Figurehead" does begin with an anti-Clinton rant, which suggests that this Atlanta quartet is the mirror image of leftist agit-metal band Rage Against the Machine.
 Maybe it's not just the president the Mojos hate, though—maybe it's everyone."
 The band cites Red Hot Chili Peppers, Run-DMC, Faith No More, Pantera and Black Sabbath as influences.